SimoneRepic/Esame-Abilita-Informatiche-e-Telematiche-Repic/README.md

 The expected result is 55.

-The Pyhton problem can be executed on Google Colab, after having uploaded the data file (file2_Groups_AGN-wWU_500Mpc_Data) in the current working environment.
+The Pyhton problem (sufficiently commented) can be executed on Google Colab, after having uploaded the data file (file2_Groups_AGN-wWU_500Mpc_Data) in the current working environment.
 The 6 requested graphs are shown at the end of the execution.